AlexStew14/twitter-clone/README.md

 * Fully deployed with auth, db, logging and ratelimiting
 * Infinite scroll via api pagination
 * Profiles and posts
+* Can edit profile
+* Can follow/unfollow users

 ## Tech used
 * TypeScript